hapax/hapax.github.io/assets/mindjam.md

 </span>

-For Nietzsche, the love of life in all its supra-moral necessity came first, and eternal recurrence the brilliant afterthought.
+For Nietzsche, the love of life in all its supra-moral necessity came first, and eternal recurrence was the brilliant afterthought.
 <!--, or rather, of the love of necessity.-->
 It was less a metaphysical insight than a moral